 To avoid these types of foods, read the label on the side of the bag for the nutritional makeup of the kibble.
 The first ingredient listed should be a pure protein source like beef, chicken, salmon etc. not a meat by-product or a grain.
 Cats also cannot manufacture taurine in their bodies, so be sure this important mineral has been added into the food.

 You can help your cat gain weight by feeding him food made specifically for kittens.
 This kibble is higher in protein and calories and is traditionally used for kittens during the first year of their lives to help them grow and develop properly.
 But again, be sure to purchase the best quality kitten kibble you can afford.
+A good place to start is the Purina Pro Plan Focus Kitten Canned Cat Food.

 Most cats love the flavors, smell and textures of canned cat food.
 To help your cat gain some much needed weight, add a tablespoon or two to her kibble.
 This will help finicky eaters be more enticed to indulge in meal times, which will eventually add some weight to her frame.
 However, just like dry kibble, be sure the canned food contains whole proteins as the main ingredient, not grain or by-product fillers.
 These “junky” additives will help your cat feel full, but will do nothing for her overall health.